 Certain Medicare parts are available directly through the government, while others are sold through private insurance companies.
 Or you may choose a combination of both.

-- Medicare Part B. This part covers a portion of the cost for outpatient care with your regular healthcare provider, and any general medical services and supplies you receive as part of this care.
+- Medicare Part B. This part covers a portion of the cost for outpatient care with a healthcare professional and any medical services, tests, and supplies you receive as part of this care.

-While original Medicare covers a significant portion of inpatient and outpatient healthcare services, it doesn’t cover the full amount.
-You still have to pay copays, coinsurance, and deductibles.
 Original Medicare also doesn’t cover prescription drugs, dental, vision, or hearing services.
-However, you can add to your coverage with the following options:
+However, you can add to your coverage with the following options.

 Medicare supplement plans, sometimes called Medigap, help fill the gaps of what Medicare doesn’t cover.
 This may include enhanced coverage to help pay copays or coinsurance, as well as coverage for dental, vision, or other services.